Gaano Kadalas ang Minsan?: Beneath the Silent Tears

 When Elsa visits Lily, she admits to Louie that she feels jealous of her and confesses a deep, painful truth: if Alvin dies, she will lose him forever, and with him, Louie will be lost to her memory as well.
 Despite the tension, Lily, Alvin, and Louie visit Elsa to celebrate Christmas.
 Alvin, excited to play, runs outside to hide and seek with Louie.
 However, Louie soon finds Alvin unconscious, and despite their desperate attempts to save him, it’s too late.
 The heartache is unbearable.

 Not long after, Lily discovers she’s pregnant, and Louie, guilt-ridden and torn, begins visiting her, spending time together as they navigate this new chapter.
 When Elsa learns of the pregnancy, she harbors an unsettling desire to raise the child as her own.
 She presses Louie to let her take the baby once it's born, but Louie, deeply conflicted, refuses.
 He explains that every time he would look at the child, he would be reminded of his mistakes—unless, of course, Elsa were barren.
 This disagreement leads to a painful rift, and Elsa and Louie part ways.

 Distraught, Lily seeks an abortion, despite a heated argument with her friend.
 She recalls how, when she was pregnant with Alvin, her own heart condition made it impossible for her to keep him.
 Just as the procedure is about to begin, Louie arrives in time to save her, confronting Lily with the truth that their meeting wasn’t by chance—Elsa had orchestrated it to ensure she would have a child.
 In a moment of raw vulnerability, Louie confesses his love for Lily.
 But Lily, still torn by loyalty to Elsa, insists that Louie and Elsa are still legally married.

 Lily and Elsa finally meet, where Lily apologizes for the affair, seeking forgiveness for her role in the complicated love triangle.
 Though Lily gives birth to a son, the joy is short-lived—she dies shortly after the delivery.
-When Elsa asks to see the child, the painful truth is revealed: the baby has passed away as well.
+When Elsa asks to see the child, the painful truth is revealed: the baby has died as well.

-Louie then arrived too late.
-Elsa apologized to Louie about what happened.
-He then told Lily that she had lost not only a friend, a child and a husband, and embraced Lily's lifeless body.
+Louie arrives too late.
+Elsa apologizes to Louie about what happened.
+He then tells Lily that she had lost not only a friend, a child, and a husband, but also her life.